JohnD1mopoulos/BitTE/README.md

 We have managed to develop an application called *PackApp* that assists travellers with the task of loading a suitcase.

-Below you can find a detailed description of this repositorys contents and its intended use.
+Below you can find a detailed description of this repository's contents and its intended use.

 ---